luno/moonbeam/docs/spec.md

 The server could also broadcast a previous version of the closure transaction.
 This would revoke any payments made after that version.
-However, it only results in less money transferred to the receiver so would generally not be in the interest of the receiver to do.
-If it happens, the sender needs to check the closure hash and revoke the unsent payments.
+However, it only results in less money transferred to the receiver so would usually not be in the interest of the receiver to do.
+If it happens, the sender should check the *paymentsHash* output of the closure transaction and refund any unsent payments to its users.

 The receiver must always check that the signed closure transaction is considered "standard" by the bitcoin network mempool rules.
 Otherwise, it may be unable